frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 Except for Shift, there are no modifiers on the alpha layer.
 To access them, hold the SYMS or EDIT layer key, hold the modifier(s) down, then release the layer key.
 This is a bit like Callum mods except it doesn't use one-shots.
 This is less inconvenient than it sounds: I roll the layer key with the modifier, and common shortcuts have dedicated keys on other layers anyway.

-The "repeat" thumb key is different to other implementations, in that you press it *before* the key that is to be repeated.
-This makes it possible to place it on the same thumb as space, as double letters often occur at the end of words.
-It also made it easier (for me) to implement and opens up possibilities like being able to repeat sequences of characters e.g. in a comboroll.
+Instead of a "repeat" key, there are some comborolls for some common double letters (S, T, L, E, R).

 Since v37, E and Space have swapped hands relative to their RSTHD positions.
 This seems to be common amongst adopters - see [RSTHD variants and similar layouts](#rsthd-variants-and-similar-layouts).
-F and M also swapped hands to reduce pinballing off the right index column; while partially effective, I still find it helpful to have F as a comboroll on the left hand to break up words like LIFE.

 The encoder is used to adjust volume and screen brightness.